toramameseven/vbe-client-mini/README.md

 Set on  next settings

 * Macro Settings
-    * Enable all macors(not recommended; potensially dangerouse code can run)
+    * Enable all macros(not recommended; potentially dangerous code can run)
 * Developer Macro Settings
     * Trust access to the VBA project object model